freecityhacks/fch-docs/SAFEGUARDING.md

 ## Data Privacy

-The team at *Free City Hacks* is unavoidably interested in preventing the intentional or unintentional problems that may arise from our regular use of software and equipment.
+The team at *Yonder Hacks* is unavoidably interested in preventing the intentional or unintentional problems that may arise from our regular use of software and equipment.
 Therefore, developing a thorough policy for protecting available data is now more important than ever.
 Our internal working policy provides the team with constantly updated information required to develop, employ and sustain a recommendable roadmap for the proper use of mobile technology as well as information security and wireless access policies to protect the confidential data of our members and the people, organizations and communities we interact with on a daily.

 # Reporting

 ## Enabling Reports

-*Free City Hacks* will ensure that:
+*Yonder Hacks* will ensure that:
 * safe, appropriate, accessible means of reporting safeguarding concerns and data misuse are made available to our members and the communities we work with.
 * any person reporting concerns or complaints will do so through our officially recommended email.
 * our working team will also accept complaints from external sources such as members of the public, partners and official bodies.

 ### How To Report A Safeguarding Concern

 Members or participants who have a complaint or concern relating to safeguarding should report it to any available member of the working team as soon as posssible.
-If the person does not feel comfortable reporting to the member of the team currently available (for example if they feel that the report will not be taken seriously, or if that person is implicated in the concern) they can directly contact [freecityhacks@outlook.com](mailto://freecityhacks@outlook.com).
+If the person does not feel comfortable reporting to the member of the team currently available (for example if they feel that the report will not be taken seriously, or if that person is implicated in the concern) they can directly contact [yonderhacks@outlook.com](mailto://yonderhacks@outlook.com).

 # Response

-Free City Hacks will follow up safeguarding reports and concerns according to policy and procedure, and legal and statutory obligations and will apply appropriate disciplinary measures to staff found in breach of policy.
+Yonder Hacks will follow up safeguarding reports and concerns according to policy and procedure, and legal and statutory obligations and will apply appropriate disciplinary measures to staff found in breach of policy.
 We will also offer support to survivors of harm caused by any member of our working team or associated personnel, regardless of whether a formal internal response is carried out (such as an internal investigation).
 Decisions regarding support will be led by a collaborative decision made by a member of our team and the survivor.

-Since our works emphasizes on building a foundational model for inclusive learning, we are open to partnerships with well known organizations like the [Raspberry Pi](https://raspberrypi.org) to help in structurng that safe and convenient, top-notch learning experience as envisioned in *#Ultracogence🚀*.
+Since our works emphasizes on building a foundational model for inclusive learning, we are open to partnerships with well known organizations like the [Raspberry Pi](https://raspberrypi.org) to help in structurng that safe and convenient, top-notch learning experience as envisioned in *#Ultracogence*.

 ## Confidentiality